smikhalevski/react-corsair/README.md

 When router is navigated to the `userRoute`, a module that contains `<UserPage>` is loaded and rendered.
 The loaded component is cached, so next time the `userRoute` is matched, `<UserPage>` would be rendered instantly.

-By default, while a lazy component is being loaded, router would still render the previously matched route.

-But what is rendered the first time a route with a lazy component is matched by the router and there's no content on the screen yet?
-By default, a promise would be thrown so you can wrap [`<RouterProvider>`](https://smikhalevski.github.io/react-corsair/functions/react_corsair.RouterProvider.html) in a custom `<Suspense>` boundary.
+A promise is thrown if the `lazyComponent` isn't loaded yet.
+You can wrap [`<RouterProvider>`](https://smikhalevski.github.io/react-corsair/functions/react_corsair.RouterProvider.html) in a custom `<Suspense>` boundary to catch it and render a fallback:

 ```tsx
 function LoadingIndicator() {